Tea Sommelier’s Matcha Latte Recipe

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-A Tea Sommelier’s guide on how to make matcha lattes at home.
-Get, step-by-step instructions, how to pick the right matcha, and tips to make perfect froth.
+A Tea Sommelier’s guide on how to make perfectly whisked matcha latte at home.
+Get step-by-step instructions, how to pick the right matcha, and tips on how to make perfectly frothed milk.

 Ingredient Notes

 - Milk: You can use any milk you like.
-I usually make mine with oat milk or 2% milk.
+I like mine with whole milk or oat milk.

-- Water: Always use filtered water if you can since better water makes better tea.
+- Water: I always recommend using filtered water since better water makes better tea.

-- Honey: I’m using honey since it’s easy to mix into the milk but you can use sugar if that’s what you have.
+- Honey: I’m using honey since it’s easy to mix into the drink but you can use simple syrup.

 For full ingredients and detailed instructions, please see the recipe card at the bottom of the post.